danny-englander/sitemap-route-tools/readme.md

 ![Screenshot of the UI](screen.png)

 ## Introduiction
 Sitemap route tools can query an xml sitemap (typically located at https://example.com/sitemap.xml) and check for the presence of selectors on the pages linked in the sitemap.
+You can also use this on a localhost site, for example a ddev instance.

 ## Installation
 Ensure node 24 is installed or you have nvm installed and use the .nvmrc file to set the correct node version.